 5. Refresh your browser window after PBS reboots.
 Login to PBS.

-6. Optional: You can upgrade to Linux Kernel 6.2.x if you wish.
+6. PBS v3.0 includes Linux Kernel 6.2 so DO NOT run the command below.
+Optional for v2.4: You can upgrade to Linux Kernel 6.2.x if you wish.
 Click on Shell in the PBS UI and run the following command.
 Once it starts DO NOT click around in the UI.
 Wait for PBS to reboot.

 apt install pve-kernel-6.2 reboot